Charlie the Unicorn: Production

-Independent animator Jason Steele, a graduate of Full Sail University, conceived Charlie the Unicorn in 2005 as a gift for his mother's birthday, as she enjoyed unicorn-related conversation.
-Steele had lost his job and most of his possessions in the wake of Hurricane Katrina hitting New Orleans.
-When he moved to Orlando, Steele claims he "was completely out of money, but still wanted to get [his mother] something" for her upcoming birthday.
+Independent animator Jason Steele, a graduate of Full Sail University, conceived Charlie the Unicorn in 2005 as a gift for their mother's birthday, as she enjoyed unicorn-related conversation.
+Steele had lost their job and most of their possessions in the wake of Hurricane Katrina hitting New Orleans.
+When they moved to Orlando, Steele claims they were "completely out of money, but still wanted to get [their mother] something" for her upcoming birthday.
 According to Steele: "Knowing this, she said that instead of a gift I could make a cartoon for her about unicorns.
 So I made 'Charlie the Unicorn'.
 More than ten years later she still brings up the fact that her birthday present launched my career."

-Steele imagined the first aspects of the video's plotline when he was running around his house chanting "La la la!" repeatedly, then quickly envisioned the rest of the plotline shortly thereafter.
+Steele imagined the first aspects of the video's plotline when they were running around their house chanting "La la la!" repeatedly, then quickly envisioned the rest of the plotline shortly thereafter.
 According to Steele, the video's conception happened "all at once; there was no editing."
 The video is primarily structured around surrealist humor and dark humor.
 Steele claims that the dark humor was inspired by musician Logan Whitehurst, of whom Steele was a fan and who composed the theme song for Steele's 2003 computer-animated short film Secret Agent Bob.
 Steele also describes the surreal humor as "contrast[ing] to how bright and cheerful" the video's atmosphere is.
 The series is targeted towards young adults.

 Steele drew designs for Charlie the Unicorn using Adobe Photoshop, animated the video in Adobe Flash, and edited it in Final Cut Pro.
 The audio was recorded using Amadeus II and the music was recorded with GarageBand.
 The video also contains a musical number titled "The Candy Mountain Cave", featured during the sequence where Charlie refuses to enter the Candy Mountain Candy Cave, sung by the mountain's marquee letter "Y".
 Although the blue and pink unicorns were intended to sing the song, Steele found it difficult to sing in their voices at a rapid pace, and resorted to using the Letter "Y" instead.